mkrzyzanowski/mkrzyzanowski.github.io/_posts/2017-11-06-jenkins-pipelines-simple-delivery-flow.md

 As you may have noticed, the code in the pipeline requires some love - there is some duplication, no proper error handling, notifications etc. Fear not - we will address these issues in the upcoming posts.
 Shared Libraries and configuration management are incoming!

-Share, tweet, let your friends know - and as always, let me know in case of any comments and questions :).
+As always, let me know in case of any comments or questions :).

 Until next time!